-The election of Mayor for the West Midlands Combined Authority (WMCA) will take place on Thursday 7 May 2020.
+The election of Mayor for the West Midlands Combined Authority (WMCA) will take place on Thursday 2 May 2024.
 The Mayor will be directly elected by voters from the seven local authorities that make up the combined authority area.
-This election will also be combined with the Police & Crime Commissioner Elections and local elections in all areas, apart from Birmingham, where no local elections are being held.

-To vote on 7 May, you need to make sure you’re registered by 21 April 2020.
-In order to register:
+To vote on 2 May, you need to make sure you’re registered by 16 April 2024.
+In order to register to vote:

 If you are not already on the electoral roll, you must register to vote.

 If you happen to live in two local authority areas, as a student or otherwise, you can be registered in both areas but you can only vote in this election once, otherwise you might be guilty of a criminal offence.
 Find out more.

 If you’ve moved address recently and have not already registered at your new address then you can register to vote.
 Please put your previous address in your application to ensure your details are removed from that address.

 Once registered to vote, you should receive a polling card through the post at your home address.
 You are then able to cast your vote in person, by post, or by proxy on 2 May.